 Use any vegetables in your pantry.
 As a matter of fact, this recipe is a great way to use leftover vegetables in your fridge.

-I have made this one without protein but feel free to add cubed paneer or cottage cheese for vegetarians, tofu for vegans or boiled chicken or prawns for those that eat meat.
+I have made this one without protein but feel free to add tofu for vegans or other kinds of protein as per your dietary choices.

 What Is Tom Kha?